idia640/presentations/week07/PITCHME.md

 Emotional states unfold over time in a chain of events, triggered by images of objects or events (actual or recalled)

+The amygdala plays a role in forming assocations between external stimuli and re-inforcing events (Pavlovian assications) that stamp in experiences.

+Such associations can guide goal-directed behavior.

-Emotion (amygdala) involves sensing and detection, measurement and degree of internal need, incentive process, prediction).
-Happiness or sadness alter one's drives and motivations.
+Happiness / sadness alter one's drives and motivations.

 Positive emotions: